marina601/scooter-circle/README.md

 - If the user presses 'No' the profile page will refresh and the user is redirected back to their profile page, the review will not be deleted.

 - In **Python** I have alse introduced some defencive programing which checks if the user is not logged in, a flash message will be displayed to the user **You must be logged in!** and will redirect the user to the *login Page*.

-Products Page:
-- Filter method has been implemented to let the user filter the products by product category
-- Search method has been introduced to let the user search by a brand of the scooter or model
-- Call to action buttons at the bottom of the product description one for “Full Details” which leads the user to view more information and add a review.
-- “Shop” button will lead to an Affiliate Amazon site where the user can purchase this product

 ##### back to [content](#table-of-content)

 ### Products